-The latest research by Perth & Kinross Council reinforces there is a continuing need for affordable housing in Perth and Kinross, indicating that at 2014 there was a net annual need for 388 affordable houses in the area.
-This shows that significant and ongoing levels of unmet affordable housing needs exist across Perth and Kinross, particularly in the Greater Perth Housing Market Area (HMA).

-In most circumstances, it will not be possible to apply developer contributions to affordable housing sites developed by registered social landlords supported by public subsidy.
-Applying the Supplementary Guidance would not allow many of these sites to reach the costing bench mark for affordable housing set by the Scottish Government Housing, Regeneration, Culture & Commonwealth Games Directorate.
+- 2.7 The latest research by Perth & Kinross Council reinforces there is a continuing need for affordable housing with significant and ongoing levels of unmet affordable housing needs existing across Perth and Kinross, particularly in the Greater Perth Housing Market Area (HMA). - In most circumstances, it will not be possible to apply 2.8 developer contributions to affordable housing sites developed by registered social landlords supported by public subsidy.
+Applying the Supplementary Guidance would not allow many of these sites to reach the costing bench mark for affordable housing set by the Scottish Government Housing, Regeneration, Culture & Welfare Directorate.
 It should also be noted that affordable housing predominantly caters for persons already resident within Perth and Kinross and this is markedly different from the private sector housing where the largest proportion is required to meet predicted levels of in migration.
 Affordable housing units will be required to make an appropriate contribution towards Transport Infrastructure.
 It is acknowledged that affordable housing has an impact on infrastructure capacities and contributions from private housing should not be required to offset this impact.
 Perth & Kinross Council will mitigate the impact of affordable housing and any contribution requirement will only reflect the impact that private housing would have.